preethamvishy/instapro/README.md

-The first NodeJS Instagram library to account for Instagram's API changes in April 2018 and still works without authentication.

 Get the widest range of Instagram data possible without Instagram API keys or logging in.
 A Node.js library that supports more endpoints than similar libraries without authentication.

 https://www.npmjs.com/package/instapro